 The long-term aim of the project is to address the impact of North Woolwich’s isolation by making social and physical connections, and delivering opportunities for home grown cultural experiences, training and jobs.
 We are delivering this as a step-by-step project to test ideas and assumptions and arrive at solutions that really work, with a long-term ambition for collaborative governance of the site, involving all partners and local people in the ideas and projects that will transform the site over the twenty-year lease.

 Phase 1: Earth Station brewery

 For many Londoners the artisan brewery is the archetypal symbol of gentrification, but here it is turned on its head – this will be a ‘teaching brewery’, one that proactively recruits local apprentices into training and delivers job opportunities that positively cultivate diversity.

 The brewery, run by entrepreneur Jenn Merrick, will also host a taproom which is inclusive and contemporary, to be used for training, tasting and local events.
 The taproom will reinstate some of the diverse social grain of the many cafes, pubs, cinemas and dance halls lost to the area since the demise of the docks.

 The project has been awarded funds as part of the Mayor of London’s London Regeneration Fund with a further funding contribution from Crossrail, and the project is being delivered in collaboration with the London Borough of Newham.
-The land has been leased from TfL.
+The land will be leased from TfL.